kiri-art/docker-diffusers-api/README.md

 It's been stable for a while but we make no promises.
 Your best bet is always to keep up-to-date with the SD-MUI source.

+There are also very basic examples in [test.py](./test.py), which you can view and call `python test.py` if the container is already running on port 8000.

 ## Keeping forks up to date

 Per your personal preferences, rebase or merge, e.g.